How Much Is My Personal Injury Case Worth?

 There is no way I could, or should, attempt to answer this question without all of the accident information.
 Have you been treated?
 How much are your medical bills?
 Have experienced a loss in wages?
 There are so many factors at play here, too many factors to give you a number and send you on your way.

 An accurate evaluation of what your case is worth requires an in-depth evaluation of a lot of information.
-That said, given my extensive experience in personal injury law, I can perform an accurate valuation of a case pretty quickly.
+That said, given my extensive experience as a Las Vegas personal injury lawyer, I can perform an accurate valuation of a case pretty quickly.
 All we’ll need is the following information:

 - When did the accident occur?